 ART SCHOLARSHIP

-Finger Lakes Community College student Clara Elwell received the $2,000 Ontario County Arts Council Mariner Family scholarship for the 2022-23 academic year.
+Liam Houle, a Finger Lakes Community College student, is the recipient of the 2024-25 Ontario County Arts Council Mariner Family Scholarship.

 About the Mariner Family